gbgabiola/100DaysOfCode/r1-log.md

 ## Day 23: June 24, Sunday
 **Today's Progress**: Not much coding today, just read YDKJS, finished some JS in FCC.
 Starting tomorrow I'll try apply some CSS I learned from other developers to my FCC tribute project.

+## Day 24: June 25, Monday
+**Today's Progress**: Not very productive day..
+Done some js in FCC very slowly, almost consume all day in reading dev articles, and some design inspiration, instead of doing my works and projects I procrastinated again..
+What to do?

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: